mattermost/docs/source/deploy/mobile-faq.rst

 1. Protecting notification contents

-  - You can `choose what type of information to include in push notifications </configure/configuration-settings.html#push-notification-contents>`__, such as excluding the message contents if your compliance policies require it.
+  - You can :ref:`choose what type of information to include in push notifications <configure/site-configuration-settings:push notification contents>`, such as excluding the message contents if your compliance policies require it.
 Default server settings have message contents turned off.

 2. Disabling push notifications